 - December 21st: Start a “loose change” jar.
 Save all year for something special next Christmas!

-- December 25th: After opening all your presents, hug your family members and tell them they are the best gift of all!
+- December 25th: Hug your family members, and tell them they are the best gift of all!

 - December 26th: Keep the holiday feeling alive!
 Set a reminder to express gratitude for at least one thing every day.